censorship-no/ceno-docs/README.md

 [eQualitie]: https://equalit.ie/
 [Universal Declaration of Human Rights]: https://www.un.org/en/universal-declaration-human-rights/

+# Current Status

+CENO is currently in its ALPHA stage.
+It is being tested in censored countries and while there are still many more-or-less small things that need to be done before we move to BETA stage.

 # Warning!

-CENO is still **highly experimental alpha software**.
+CENO is still **experimental ALPHA software**.
 We offer it with the best intention that it is useful to you, but due to its highly innovative nature and stage of development, you may expect some issues while using it.
 In particular:

   - The availability of web content (especially under censorship conditions) may vary widely with factors like web site configuration, network capacity, and the presence, connectivity and browsing behavior of other CENO users.
 The behavior of the mechanisms currently used to share content between users may be erratic.
   - The application may use substantial device resources like network traffic, disk space and battery power.